the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-four/index.md

 });
 ~~~~~~~

-Next we can react to rejecting promises with the promise's `catch()` method:
+Next we can act to a rejected promise with the promise's `catch()` method:

 {title="index.js",lang="javascript"}
 ~~~~~~~